Policies & Procedures

 Slow play will not be tolerated.
 Groups must follow the instructions of the Player Assistant to maintain a proper pace of play.
 Those groups not able to maintain an acceptable pace of play may be asked to move forward on the course or possibly issued a rain check to return at another time.

-Weather is part of the challenge of golf; therefore, rain checks are not issued for cold, windy or rain shower conditions.
-However, rain checks will be issued to any golfer who is forced to abandon his round of golf when the course is closed due to lightning or unplayable conditions.
+Weather is part of the challenge of golf; therefore, rain checks are not issued for chilly, windy or rainy conditions.
+However, rain checks will be issued to any golfer who is forced to abandon their round of golf when the course is closed due to lightening or unplayable course conditions.
+Rain checks are issued as credit toward your next golf fees at the BBGC and are figured using the percentage of the number of remaining holes according to your tee time, pace of play, and sunset.
+Rain checks are not issued for darkness at twilight rates.
 All rain checks are issued at the discretion of the BBGC Professional Staff.